Coffee Shop Writing: Day 3

 WordPress 2.5 Write Post Screen (Hacked/IE7)

 But ultimately the biggest problem is that I’ve had to utilize a hack to fix a user interface issue, a hack that will be overwritten with the next WordPress upgrade.
-The likelihood that the interface will be improved with that upgrade seems slim, given that a request to revert the layout of the Write Post screen was deemed “invalid” by the developers,5 which means that I’ll have to re-hack WordPress after the upgrade.
+The likelihood that the interface will be improved with that upgrade seems slim, given that a request to revert the layout of the Write Post screen was deemed “invalid” by the developers, 5So much for following Otto42’s advice. which means that I’ll have to re-hack WordPress after the upgrade.

 Okay, I was wrong: the biggest problem is the lack of any kind of official response to the community feedback.
 Several people have reverted back to WordPress 2.3.3 rather than fight with the new Admin interface, some are simply not upgrading, and I suspect that others may jump to another blogging platform.
 Me?
 I’ve got a hack in place that I can live with for now, but I’m only going to re-hack WordPress so many times before I start looking elsewhere.

-1. Check out Matthew’s own views on the change in his blog post, WordPress gets it wrong…and goes deaf. [back]
+1 Check out Matthew’s own views on the change in his blog post, WordPress gets it wrong…and goes deaf.

-2. Initial response to users by forum moderator Otto42. [back]
+2 Initial response to users by forum moderator Otto42.

 WordPressOne of the things I like about WordPress 2.5 is the native support for Gravatars, globally recognized avatars.
 The idea is pretty simple: register with your e-mail address at the Gravatar site, upload a picture (I used a photo of myself, but that’s not a requirement).
 Once your account is set up, anytime you leave a comment on a Gravatar-enabled blog, your e-mail address is sent (using the magic of cryptographic hashing) to the Gravatar server.
 The server then does what servers do best: it serves; specifically, it serves your globally recognized avatar to the requesting blog, which then (typically) displays said avatar next to your comment.